Stocks84/of2/README.md

 ## UX

-For the SKP design I had to consider the USER’S needs:
+For the Old fashion design I had to consider the USER’S needs:
 -	Website to be simple,
 -	Easily fluid to get around the site,
 -	Keep their data secure,